Administrative Procedure 520

-This procedure does not apply to revenue collected for school course fees or optional curricular or extra-curricular activity fees paid by students.
+- This Administrative Procedure does not apply to revenue collected for school course fees or optional curricular or extra curricular activity fees paid by students.

-This procedure does not apply to instances of donations or sponsorship opportunities.
-In these instances refer to Board Policy 20 - Corporate Partnerships, Donations and Sponsorship for guidance.
+- This Administrative Procedure does not apply to instances of donations or sponsorship opportunities.
+In these instances, refer to Board Policy 20 - Corporate Partnerships, Donations, and Sponsorship for guidance.

-The following procedures shall be followed in determining appropriate fundraising activities for the Division:
+The following procedures shall be followed in determining appropriate fundraising activities

-- All fundraising activities shall be for specific targeted projects and will not be use as a means to offset regular school or division operational costs.
+- All fundraising activities shall be for specific targeted projects and will not be use as a means to offset regular school or Lloydminster Public School Division operational costs.

-- Fundraising proposals are to be submitted to the Principal or designate in advance of the fundraising activity for approval, in a form acceptable to the school Principal.
+- Fundraising proposals are to be submitted to the Principal in advance of the fundraising activity for approval, in a form acceptable to the Principal.

-- Principals or designates shall evaluate fundraising proposals based on the following criteria:
+- Principals shall evaluate fundraising proposals based on the following criteria:

-- The products and services conform to LPSD and community standards,
+- The products and services conform to Lloydminster Public School Division and community standards;

-- If necessary, the fundraiser includes consultation with the school community,
+- If necessary, the fundraiser includes consultation with the school community; and,

 - The fundraiser takes into account existing activities in the community at large.

-- This includes activities undertaken by LPSD, other LPSD schools, and community groups.
+- This includes activities undertaken by to Lloydminster Public School Division, other to Lloydminster Public School Division schools, and community groups;

-- Where applicable, the appropriate municipal/provincial licenses are obtained,
+- Where applicable, the appropriate municipal/provincial licenses are obtained; and,

-- The fundraiser does not result in a significant increase in school or division operating or capital costs.
+- The fundraiser does not result in a significant increase in school or Lloydminster Public School Division operating or capital costs.

-At the conclusion of the fundraising project, a report shall be completed by the event supervisor and be submitted to the school Principal or designate.
+- At the conclusion of the fundraising project, a report shall be completed by the event supervisor and be submitted to the Principal.

-The following procedures shall be followed in determining appropriate fundraising activities for the Division:
+- The following procedures shall be followed in determining appropriate fundraising activities for the to Lloydminster Public School Division:

-- Fundraising activities shall be approved by the Principal or designate,
+- Fundraising activities shall be approved by the Principal;

-- Net proceeds derived from said activities shall form part of the school based funds,
+- Net proceeds derived from said activities shall form part of the school based funds; and,

-- A review of these activities will be performed between the Principal and the Superintendent of Administration as part of the annual fiscal management process.
+- A review of these activities will be performed between the Principal and the Chief Financial Officer as part of the annual fiscal management process.

-- The following procedures shall be followed in determining appropriate expenditures to procure goods and services using monies raised through school-based fundraising activities in the Division.
+- The following procedures shall be followed in determining appropriate expenditures to procure goods and services using monies raised through school based fundraising activities in the to Lloydminster Public School Division.

-- Principals or designate shall evaluate expenditures to determine appropriateness and compliance with school goals,
+- Principals shall evaluate expenditures to determine appropriateness and compliance with school goals.

-- Improving the health and welfare of the students,
+- Improving the health and welfare of the students; and,

 - Examples of acceptable uses of fundraising proceeds include:

-- Identified charitable causes (e.g. Terry Fox Run, Jump Rope for Heart, etc…)
+- Identified charitable causes (ie: Terry Fox Run, Jump Rope for Heart, etc.);

-- Assistance fund (e.g. a fund serving a charitable purpose to benefit students and their families, such as providing payment for the cost of a field trip for student who cannot afford it),
+- Assistance fund (ie: a fund serving a charitable purpose to benefit students and their families, such as providing payment for the cost of a field trip for student who cannot afford it);

-- Extra-Curricular Activities and events (e.g. travel and entry fees for sports competitions, school team uniforms, school band, choir, clubs, etc…)
+- Extra Curricular Activities and events (ie: travel and entry fees for sports competitions, school team uniforms, school band, choir, clubs, etc.);

-- School yard improvement projects (e.g. playground/field equipment, shade structures, gardens, outdoor skating rink, etc…)
+- School yard improvement projects (ie: playground/field equipment, shade structures, gardens, outdoor skating rink, etc.); and,

 - Examples of unacceptable uses of fundraising proceeds include:

-- Infrastructure improvements that increase the student capacity of a school, or are funded by provincial grants (e.g. Classroom additions, gyms, labs, portables, etc…)
+- Infrastructure improvements that increase the student capacity of a school, or are funded by provincial grants (ie: classroom additions, gyms, labs, portables, etc.);

 - Any administrative expenses associated with the fundraising activity should be minimized.